teler-sh/teler/README.md

 * **Real-time**: Analyze logs and identify suspicious activity in real-time.

-* **Alerting**: teler provides alerting when a threat is detected, push notifications include Slack, Telegram and Discord.
+* **Alerting**: teler provides alerting when a threat is detected, push notifications include Slack, Mattermost, Telegram and Discord.

 * **Monitoring**: We've our own metrics if you want to monitor threats easily, and we use Prometheus for that.